KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 Changelog:
 v4.1 = \/
 *Lowered aerospike sea-level Isp
+*Added SNServiceModules
+*Reworked thrust-setting code and fixed RCS thrust issue *Fixed duplicating fuel gauges
+*Fixed EI ignitions remaining; added dictionary listing which propellants are pressurized.
+*taniwha's MFT v4.1 fixes:
+*Allow tank amounts to be set to 0.
+This fixes the problem with non-fillable tanks (eg, Kethane).
+*Blank fields no longer reset to the previous amount and are treated as 0 when updating.
+*Overfull tanks now display the available volume in red.
+*Tanks placed using symmetry no longer invite the kraken (no more ship flying apart but still connected via fuel-lines) *Source code removed from the distribution zip.
+See above links for details.

 v4.0 = \/
 *Rewritten Techlevels system.
 Supports per-part and per-config techlevel overrides.